unitaryfund/mitiq/CONTRIBUTING.md

 make test
 ```

-This can often be slow, however, so testing your changes iteravely using `pytest` is often faster when doing development.
+This can often be slow, however, so testing your changes iteratively using `pytest` is often faster when doing development.

 To run the tests for the pyQuil plugins, run
 ```bash